Sunday, July 4, 2021

 We love our volunteers!
 If you or anyone else you know is interested in helping, please contact Bryan Boggs at firstname.lastname@example.org

 Packet Pick-up & Registration

 Please recognize that triathlon is notoriously NOT a spectator friendly sport.
 We have designed the course to make it possible to see your triathlete in each of the 3 disciplines and the finish, but please remember that it is not realistic to see your triathlete throughout the whole race.
-Also, please remember that the reason we are here is for the athletes.
-We appreciate your respecting the volunteers who will be directing people across the course by the transition area.
+Also, please remember that the reason we are here is for a positive experience for the athletes.
+We appreciate your respecting the volunteers who will be directing people across the course and by the transition area.
 Spectators need to be respectful of the triathletes at all times and be cautious about moving in front of the athletes who are competing.
-You can easily see the transition area and the beginning of the bike and run courses by viewing the race from the Azionaqua paved parking area.
+You can easily see the transition area and the beginning of the bike and run courses by viewing the race from the paved parking areas.
 No spectators are permitted in the transition area.
-When you can’t see your kids, one of our volunteers can.
+When you can’t see your kids, remember that at least one of our volunteers can.
 They will be encouraging them just like you would be!
-The finish line for both the long and short courses is located at the Northwest corner of the Azionaqua paved parking lot.
+The finish line for both the long and short courses is located between the pool exit and the transition area.
 Once the racing is finished, the transition area will be opened and you will have plenty of time to load your bike into your car before the awards, if you so choose.
 The awards ceremony will take place after the Family Fun Run is finished at the finish line.